 We can adjust to threats before the risk of violence grows.
 For example if we are situationally aware and spidey-sense a possible threat, we can cross the street or move away.

 Sometimes situational awareness will not help us avoid trouble.
-But if a physical attack suddenly presents, situational awareness can help us respond in the best possible way under the circumstances.
-And when it happens, we must weigh disparity of force factors instantly.
+But if we are suddenly attacked, situational awareness can help us respond in the best possible way under the circumstances.
+And when it happens, we must weigh disparity of force factors instantly, under stress in the moment.

 Disparity of force or threat